Died Home on Tuesday, 29th October 1918, age 23.

 When John joined the 6th South Wales Borderers they were an infantry battalion in 76th Brigade of 25th Division.
 In February 1915, while they were still training in England, they became the Pioneer Battalion for the 25th Division.
 In July 1918, they became the Pioneer Battalion for the 30th Division.

-John is recorded as having 'Died' at home (at 8 Queen Street, Hill Top, West Bromwich) on 29th October 1918.
-This generally means that death was due to accident or illness rather than wounds received during active service.
-The cause of John's death is not known, but the 1918 influenza pandemic was rife at this time.
+John is recorded as having 'Died of disease' at home (at 8 Queen Street, Hill Top, West Bromwich) on 29th October 1918.
+The precise nature of the disease is not known, but the second wave of the 1918 influenza pandemic was at its peak during October/November 1918.
 John is buried in West Bromwich Cemetery.